ericzrinsky/discogs/case_study.md

 ![Postman](http://elearning.monetate.net.s3.amazonaws.com/z/records/img/i19.png "Get New Access Token")

-<p class="callout warning">Please note, the "Client Secret" textbox is blurred in the screenshot above to protect the security of the application.</p>

 You may be asked to log into your Spotify account in the next step.
 Provide your Spotify username and password to login in.
-In the new modal, scroll to the bottom and then click the "Use Token" button.
+In the new modal, scroll to the bottom, copy the "refresh_token" and then click the "Use Token" button.

 ![Postman](http://elearning.monetate.net.s3.amazonaws.com/z/records/img/i20.png "Get New Access Token")

-Copy the "Access Token" from the textbox and then click the "Environment Quick Look" button.
+Click the "Environment Quick Look" button.

 ![Postman](http://elearning.monetate.net.s3.amazonaws.com/z/records/img/i21.png "Environment Quick Look")